 Important: If you already have Sumo set up on the school, you will need to install a separate instance here (aka create a new Sumo account only for this.)

 7. In Sumo, create a new Welcome Mat campaign for the free trial funnel.

-8. Set up your Welcome Mat to only trigger in the first lecture of the free trial by entering the lecture URL (the same one you copied in step 4) in the “show rules” section of the Display Rules tab.
+8. Set up your Welcome Mat to only trigger in the first lesson of the free trial by entering the lesson URL (the same one you copied in step 4) in the “show rules” section of the Display Rules tab.
 Set your display parameters to “On URL paths” and “Exactly Matching,” respectively.

 9. Create your Welcome Mat and customize it as you see fit.
 Save your changes.

 10. Remove the possibility to dismiss or scroll away from the Sumo Welcome Mat by toggling the Enable instant landing page switch found under the Behavior tab.
 This means visitors who view this will need to enter their email to continue.

 Important: If you want to test the sign up wall, you will need to visit your course sales page using incognito browsing.
 That’s because we’ve set up the signup wall in a way that will only be visible to logged out users, so you won’t see it if you’re logged in to your own school.